Australia London 2012 Olympic swim team 'toxic'

 There was a "dire need" for stronger leadership, the report found.

-Australia's swimmers won just one gold medal at London 2012, far short of previous medal hauls at other recent Olympics.'Lonely Olympics'
+Australia's swimmers won just one gold medal at London 2012, far short of previous medal hauls at other recent Olympics.

 The most significant issue, the report found, was a "quietly growing lack of focus on people across the board".